-Input and output modules are available with or without ground lift switches.
-On modules with switches fitted, the ground is lifted if the switch is toggled to the right.
+On modules with ground switches fitted, the ground is lifted if the switch is toggled to the right.
+Lifting ground connections with unbalanced BNC connectors is not reccomended.

 Module Extraction

 A module extraction hole is located on the module front panels to help remove modules for service purposes.
 The module slides in and out the unit on two runners at the top and bottom of the rack.
 The rear interface connector on the module then locates into the appropriate connector on the backplane.
 To aid accurate plugging-up, some guide strips are located between the three interface connectors on the backplane.